Stable Quantum-Correlated Many Body States through Engineered Dissipation: Abstract

 \section{Abstract}

-Engineered dissipative reservoirs can steer many-body quantum systems toward correlated steady states useful for quantum simulation of high-temperature superconductivity or quantum magnetism.
-Using 49 superconducting qubits, we prepare low-energy states of the transverse-field Ising model via coupling to dissipative auxiliary qubits.
-In 1D, we observe long-range quantum correlations and a ground state fidelity that depends weakly on system sizes.
-In 2D, we find mutual information that extends beyond nearest neighbors.
-Lastly, by coupling the system to auxiliaries emulating reservoirs with different chemical potentials, we discover a new spin transport regime in the quantum Heisenberg model.
-Our results establish engineered dissipation as a scalable alternative to unitary evolution for preparing entangled many-body states on noisy quantum processors, and an essential tool for investigating nonequilibrium quantum phenomena.
+Engineered dissipative reservoirs have the potential to steer many-body quantum systems toward correlated steady states useful for quantum simulation of high-temperature superconductivity or quantum magnetism.
+Using up to 49 superconducting qubits, we prepared low-energy states of the transverse-field Ising model through coupling to dissipative auxiliary qubits.
+In one dimension, we observed long-range quantum correlations and a ground-state fidelity of 0.86 for 18 qubits at the critical point.
+In two dimensions, we found mutual information that extends beyond nearest neighbors.
+Lastly, by coupling the system to auxiliaries emulating reservoirs with different chemical potentials, we explored transport in the quantum Heisenberg model.
+Our results establish engineered dissipation as a scalable alternative to unitary evolution for preparing entangled many-body states on noisy quantum processors.

 A major effort in quantum simulation and computation is devising scalable algorithms for preparing correlated states, such as the ground state of interacting Hamiltonians.
-On analog quantum simulators, states are often prepared via adiabatic unitary evolution from an initial Hamiltonian to a desired Hamiltonian \cite{BlochColdAtoms,BlattReview12, Altman_PRXQ_2021}.
+On analog quantum simulators, states are often prepared via adiabatic unitary evolution from an initial Hamiltonian to a desired Hamiltonian \cite{BlochColdAtoms,BlattReview12,Altman_PRXQ_2021}.
 On digital quantum processors supporting more flexible unitary dynamics, variational quantum algorithms have also gained popularity in recent years \cite{Cerezo2021}.
 Both methods, however, have inherent limitations: Adiabatic state preparation is fundamentally difficult across quantum phase transitions where the many-body energy gaps close, whereas variational quantum algorithms involve large optimization overheads and are challenged by the so-called barren plateaus \cite{McClean2018}.
 The lifetimes of states prepared through unitary evolution are also limited by the coherence times of physical qubits, hindering their use as basis for noise-biased qubits \cite{Nori2014} or topological quantum computation \cite{KITAEV20032}.